Shubham-Yadav003/EduBlaze/README.md

 - 🔐 Secure authentication using JWT
 - 🧑‍🏫 Role-based access for students and admins
 - 🎨 Clean, responsive UI using Tailwind CSS
+- 🤖 AI for customer assistance using Google Gemini API.

 ---